 The circumference is the distance around a circle or any curved geometrical shape.
 It is the one-dimensional linear measurement of the boundary across any two-dimensional circular surface.
 It follows the same principle behind finding the perimeter of any polygon, which is why calculating the circumference of a circle which is also known as the perimeter of a circle.

 A circle is defined as a shape with all the points are equidistant from a point at the centre.
 The circle depicted below has its centre lies at point A.

 The value of pi is approximately 3.1415926535897… and we use a Greek letter π (pronounced as Pi) to describe this number.
 The value π is a non-terminating value.

-For circle A (as given above), the circumference and the diameter will be-
+For circle A (as given below), the circumference and the diameter will be-

 In other words, the distance surrounding a circle is known as the circumference of the circle.
 The diameter is the distance across a circle through the centre, and it touches the two points of the circle perimeter. π shows the ratio of the perimeter of a circle to the diameter.
 Therefore, when you divide the circumference by the diameter for any circle, you obtain a value close enough to π.
 This relationship can be explained by the formula mentioned below.